Taxation in India: History and methods

-Additionally, enormous amounts of black income and tax evasion are fueled by bribery and corruption.
+Additionally, enormous amounts of black income and tax evasion are fuelled by bribery and corruption.
 In India, corrupt businessmen sponsor political parties with black money, in order to augment their wealth reduce their taxation.
 Inherently then, the lack of revenue for governmental expenditures is partly created by the government themselves.
 While individuals blame the government for difficulties and shortages, many do not understand the importance of taking accountability and paying one's taxes.

 Effects of mass tax evasion

 The exorbitant levels of tax evasion has inspired the creation of a black money parallel economy.
 Black money inherently causes inflation and hinders the government's ability to bring down the prices of commodities.
 In fact, the large volume of black money actually diverts governmental resources from national welfare and encourages the continuation of illegal activity.
 Unfortunately, it is the honest individuals who are in the salaried class who feel the negative externalities of this situation.
 Besides depriving the state's exchequer and understating India's GDP, extensive tax evasion has encouraged the payment of huge dowries at the time of marriages.
 This ultimately makes it difficult for low and middle class individuals to marry off their children, adding a social detriment to this widespread economic problem.
 More than anything though, the normalcy of tax evasion has understated positive societal values like honesty and hard work.